-- I have received and read the vaccine information sheet for the current year regarding the benefits and risks of receiving the influenza vaccine. - I have had the opportunity to ask questions and understand the benefits and risks of influenza immunization. - I consent to be immunized with the influenza vaccine dose required for the optimum immune response.
+- I have received and read the vaccine information sheet for the current year regarding the benefits and risks of receiving the influenza vaccine; - I have had the opportunity to ask questions and understand the benefits and risks of influenza information; - I consent to be immunized with the influenza vaccine dose required for the optimum immune response.
 However, as with all medical treatment, I understand there is no guarantee of immunization or the absence of adverse side effects from the vaccine.

-Name of person to receive Influenza vaco Student L Number Witness
+Name of person to receive Influenza vaccine (please print) Student L Number

-Signature of person receiving vaccine
+Signature of person receiving vaccine Witness

-Date Date
+Date

-Ir nfluenza Vaccination F Record
+In fluenza Vaccination Record

 DATE GIVEN BY LOT#

 Primary dose